-(5) Subsequent adjustments-(i) In general.
-Except as provided in paragraph (b)(5)(ii) of this section, if a contingency described in this paragraph (b) (including the exercise of an option described in paragraph (b)(4) of this section) actually occurs or does not occur, contrary to the assumption made pursuant to this paragraph (b) (a change in circumstances), then solely for purposes of section 171, the bond is treated as retired and reacquired by the holder on the date of the change in circumstances for an amount equal to the adjusted acquisition price of the bond as of that date.
-If, however, the change in circumstances results in a substantially contemporaneous pro-rata prepayment as defined in § 1.1275-2(f)(2), the pro-rata prepayment is treated as a payment in retirement of a portion of the bond.
-See paragraph (d) Example 2 of this section.

-(ii) Bond premium deduction on the issuer's call of a taxable bond.
-If a change in circumstances results from an issuer's call of a taxable bond or a partial call that is a pro- rata prepayment, the holder may deduct as bond premium an amount equal to the excess, if any, of the adjusted acquisition price of the bond over the greater of the amount received on redemption or the amount payable on maturity.
+- (5) Subsequent adjustments-(i) In general.
+Except as provided in paragraph (c)(5)(ii) of this section, if a contingency described in this paragraph (c) (including the exercise of an option described in paragraph (c)(4) of this section) actually occurs or does not occur, contrary to the assumption made pursuant to paragraph (c) of this section (a change in circumstances), then solely for purposes of section 171, the bond is treated as retired and reacquired by the holder on the date of the change in circumstances for an amount equal to the adjusted acquisition price of the bond as of that date.
+If, however, the change in circumstances results in a substantially contemporaneous pro-rata prepayment as defined in $\S1.1275-2(f)(2)$, the pro-rata prepayment is treated as a payment in retirement of a portion of the bond.
+See paragraph (e) Example 2 of this section. - (ii) Bond premium deduction on the issuer's call of a taxable bond.
+If a change in circumstances results from an issuer's call of a taxable bond or a partial call that is a pro-rata prepayment, the holder may deduct as bond premium an amount equal to the excess, if any, of the holder's adjusted acquisition price of the bond over the greater of-

-(c) Remote and incidental contingencies.
-For purposes of determining and amortizing bond premium, if a bond provides for a contingency that is remote or incidental (within the meaning of § 1.1275-2(h)), the contingency is taken into account under the rules for remote and incidental contingencies in § 1.1275-2(h).
+- (A) The amount received on redemption; and - (B) The amounts that would have been payable under the bond (other than payments of qualified stated interest) if no change in circumstances had occurred. - (d) Remote and incidental contingencies.
+For purposes of determining and amortizing bond premium, if a bond provides for a contingency that is remote or incidental (within the meaning of §1.1275-2(h)), the holder takes the contingency into account under the rules for remote and incidental contingencies in §1.1275-2(h). - (e) Examples.

-(d) Examples.
 The following examples illustrate the rules of this section.
-Each example assumes the holder uses the calendar year as its taxable year and, except as otherwise stated, has elected to amortize bond premium, effective for all relevant taxable years.
+Each example assumes the holder uses the calendar year as its taxable year and has elected to amortize bond premium, effective for all relevant taxable years.
 In addition, each example assumes a 30-day month and 360-day year.
 Although, for purposes of simplicity, the yield as stated is rounded to two decimal places, the computations do not reflect this rounding convention.
+The examples are as follows:

 Example 1.
 Variable rate debt instrument-(i) Facts.
-On March 1, 1999, E purchases for \$10,000 a taxable bond maturing on March 1, 2007, with a stated principal amount of \$100,000, payable at maturity.
+On March 1, 1999, E purchases for \$110,000 a taxable bond maturing on March 1, 2007, with a stated principal amount of \$100,000, payable at maturity.
 The bond provides for unconditional payments of interest on March 1 of each year based on the percentage appreciation of a nationally-known commodity index.
 On March 1, 1999, it is reasonably expected that the bond will yield 12 percent, compounded annually.
 E uses the cash receipts and disbursements method of accounting, and E decides to use annual accrual periods ending on March 1 of each year.
-Assume that the bond is a variable rate debt instrument under \$ 1.1275-5.
+Assume that the bond is a variable rate debt instrument under \$1.1275-5.